5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 AuthUserFile /var/.htpasswd
 Require valid-user
 ```
-Do not place the .htpasswd in the `/var/www` folder.
+Do not place the .htpasswd in the `/var/www/..` folder, but store it somewhere save (like `/var/`?).
 You can create an [.htpasswd here](http://www.htaccesstools.com/htpasswd-generator/).
 The `api/` folder is protected by default.

 ## 3) Importing users